Trusten Polk

 Trusten W. Polk (May 29, 1811 – April 16, 1876) served as the 12th Governor of Missouri in 1857 and U.S. Senator from 1857 to 1862.

 Biography

 Polk was born in Bridgeville, Delaware.
 A Democrat, he was elected Governor of Missouri in 1856 and served from January 5, 1857, until February 27 when he resigned to become a U.S. Senator.
 Hancock Lee Jackson succeeded him as governor until the election of Robert Marcellus Stewart.

-Polk was expelled from the U.S. Senate January 10, 1862, for his support of the South in the American Civil War.
+Polk was expelled from the U.S. Senate on January 10, 1862, for his support of the South in the American Civil War.
 He was appointed as a colonel in the Missouri State Guard under the command of Confederate General Sterling Price, and later served as a judge in the military courts of the Department of Mississippi in 1864 and 1865.

 After the war, Polk was a lawyer in St. Louis, Missouri.
 He is buried there in Bellefontaine Cemetery following his death on April 16, 1876, aged 64.